 Chulu Beach is about 1.5 miles (mi) (2.4 kilometers [km]) away from the Atomic Bomb Pits on the northwestern shoreline.
 This is the leeward (western) side of the island and is therefore less windswept with thicker and taller vegetation.
 Chulu Beach consists of white sand and volcanic rocks offering an overlook to the Philippine Sea, also known as "Star Beach" named after the shape of the sand in this area.
-View of Chulu Beach is shown in Figure 13.1-11.
+Views of Chulu Beach are shown in Figure 13.1-11 and Figure 13.1-12.

 Figure 13.1-11.
-Chulu Beach Source: Google Earth 2008a.
+Chulu Beach Source: Google Earth.